Danielagazzano66/Daniela-alphabet/README.md

 ### Public Dissemination

-- The system has been publicly presented through conferences, nonprofit initiatives, social media communication, advocacy activities, and public events related to disability, communication accessibility, and inclusion.
+- The system has been publicly presented through TV, conferences, nonprofit initiatives, social media communication, advocacy activities, and public events related to disability, communication accessibility, and inclusion.

 ### Humanitarian Purpose